 One of the most common roofing scams is a roofing contractor who insists on an up-front payment before starting the roof repair work.
 These roofing fraudsters may ask you to sign over an insurance check in order to buy materials.
 Many homeowners have done this and the roofing contractors vanish with the money and never return.

 Another tactic is when a roof storm chaser asks for a deposit to lock in a discount or special rate.
 The roof scammer will give you a very compelling reason why a deposit is needed, and it’s usually not true.
 A deposit is never required and that special discount is nothing but a scam.

-Another common roof scam is a roof contractor who gives you a very low bid to do hail damage roof repair or roof replacement.
-These storm chaser roofing contractors may offer a quick repair, cheap labor or a price that seems too good to be true.
+Another common roof scam is a roofing contractor who gives you a very low bid to do hail damage roof repair or roof replacement.
+These storm chaser roofing contractors may offer a quick repair, cheap labor, or a price that seems too good to be true.

 There have been instances where these fraudulent roofers will do cheap roof repairs and roof replacements on several homes in a neighborhood, and leave without paying the suppliers of the roofing materials.
 The suppliers come back to the homeowners asking for payment.
 A reputable Denver roofing company will never do this.

 Remember, if an offer seems too good to be true, it probably is.

 The door-to-door roofing sales pitch is another typical roofing scam tactic.
 A friendly person will come to your door and offer to do a free roof inspection, and of course, they say the whole roof needs to be replaced.
 They may offer an extremely low price, cheap labor, or a quick fix, but their work is never guaranteed and they cannot provide any references.